ygemici/osz/docs/drivers.md

 Platform files just list platforms, like "x86_64".
 At compilation time it will be checked, and if the platform it's compiling for not listed there, the driver won't be compiled.
-This way it's easy to avoid having PS2 driver when creating an AArch64 image.
+This is an easy to avoid having PS2 driver and such when creating for example an AArch64 image.